lofar-astron/PyBDSF/doc/source/process_image.rst

    output).
 The total source size is measured using moment analysis (see http://en.wikipedia.org/wiki/Image_moment for a nice overview of moment analysis).
-Errors on the source position and size are estimated using Condon (1997), but additional uncertainties due to uncertainties in the constituent Gaussians may be estimated using a Monte Carlo technique.
+Errors on the source position and size are estimated using Condon (1997) and Condon et al. (1998), but additional uncertainties due to uncertainties in the constituent Gaussians may be estimated using a Monte Carlo technique.

 #.
 Continues with further processing, if the user has specified that one or more of the following modules be used: